 How to Microwave and Oven Bake Whole Sweet Potatoes

 Sweet potatoes are a versatile and healthy alternative to regular baked potatoes.
 Whether you’re looking for a quick and easy weeknight meal or a nutritious side dish, sweet potatoes are an excellent choice.
-In this article, I’ll show you how to microwave and oven bake whole sweet potatoes, and provide tips for serving them, storing leftovers, and more.
+Here’s everything you ever wanted to know about sweet potatoes including the difference between sweet potatoes and yams, types of sweet potatoes, how to microwave and oven bake sweet potatoes, how to stuff them and tips for serving them, storing leftovers, and more.

 Read more: Sweet Potato Waffles, How to Dehydrate Sweet Potatoes, How to Cook Winter Squash.